pylls/datatrack/README.md

 See [releases](https://github.com/pylls/datatrack/releases).

 ## Privacy and the Data Track
-Please note that the Data Track is a tool you run on your own device (Windows, OS X and Linux 64-bit are supported) that uses your browser to show its user interface (Firefox and Chrome tested).
+Please note that the Data Track is a tool you run on your own device (Windows 10, OS X and Linux x64 are supported) that uses your browser to show its user interface (Firefox and Chrome tested).
 We send no data over the network, and only retrieve tiles (images) loaded from [OpenStreetMap](http://www.openstreetmap.org/) if you use the map view.
 We enforce this limitation with a [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy).